ngi-nix/summer-of-nix/README.md

 organizer       |      3 |   100 |           2000 |        6000
 grand total     |        |       |                |   **91000**

-The actual rate is calculated based on Purchasing Power Parity with respect to the Netherlands, as stated by [Google's Summer of Code](https://developers.google.com/open-source/gsoc/help/student-stipends) ("GSoC").
+The stipend for any role is adjusted according to [Purchasing Power Parity](https://en.wikipedia.org/wiki/Purchasing_power_parity).
-The exception are EU member states that all have the base rate.
+[Google Summer of Code]()'s stipend system is adopted for this purpose.

 As an example, let's compute the stipend for a Nepalese participant.